top of page

 Why Execution Slows Under Pressure

-Under sustained pressure, systems compensate in predictable ways:
+Under pressure, systems compensate in predictable ways:

 • Signals degrade